How to transfer money to an international bank account

 Free up your time from making frequent international transfers by giving your accountant or team access with the right permissions.
 You can stay in control and secure your funds by having one team member draft the transfer, and another to approve it.

-Eliminate manual reconciliation of international transfers for your bookkeeping by integrating Airwallex directly to Xero.
-Sync your multi-currency transfers to Xero for visibility of your global cash flow in a single place.
+Eliminate manual reconciliation of international transfers for your bookkeeping by connecting Airwallex directly with Xero, our fully integrated partner for cloud-based accounting.
+Sync your multi-currency transfers to Xero for visibility of your global cash flow in a single platform.

 Receive transfers from a foreign bank account

 On the flip side, receiving international transfers from an overseas customer, wholesaler or supplier can also be slow and expensive.
-With Airwallex’s Global Accounts, you can set up local bank details for the US, UK, EU and HK in minutes.
-Share these local bank details with your sender to receive international transfers faster, with no transfer fees when transfers are effectively domestic transfers.
+With Airwallex’smulti-currency Global Accounts, you can set up local bank details for over 11 currencies, including the USD, GBP, EUR and HKD, in minutes.
+Share these local bank details with your sender to receive international transfers faster, with no transfer fees as Airwallex transfers are effectively domestic transfers.

 For example, your customer based in the United States can make an international transfer to you with their local bank, in their local USD currency.
-The transfer can use the local Automated Clear House (ACH) method with $0 transfer fees, and funds arriving as fast as 1 business day.
-Book a demo with an Airwallex product specialist to find out how Global Accounts can help your business scale internationally.
+The transfer can use the local Automated Clear House (ACH) method with $0 transfer fees, with funds arriving as fast as 1 business day.